renfeirocks/interview/README.md

 ## Error Handling
 - All booking and seat selection errors throw custom exceptions for clear diagnostics.
 - Invalid input, overbooking, and seat position errors are handled gracefully.

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or support, please open an issue or contact the maintainer.

-# interview

 ## Cinema Booking System Test Cases